felias-fogg/dw-link/docs/manual.md

 ### 5.4 Disabling debugWIRE mode explicitly

-If the ATtiny MCU is still in debugWIRE mode and the RESET pin cannot be used to reset the chip and/or you cannot use ISP programming, then you can explicitly disable debugWIRE, as shown below.
+Exiting GDB should disable debugWIRE mode.
+However, if something went wrong or you killed the debug session, the ATtiny MCU might still be in debugWIRE mode and the RESET pin cannot be used to reset the chip and/or you cannot use ISP programming.
+In this case, fyou can explicitly disable debugWIRE, as shown below.

 ```
 > avr-gdb